aarontrowbridge/qoc-experiments-proto/README.md

 ## Problem formulation

-Given a Hamiltonian for a qubit (or qubit coupled to harmonic oscillator(s)) system, of the form
+Given a Hamiltonian for a qubit (or qubit coupled to harmonic oscillator(s)) system of the form

 $$
 H(\mathbf{{a}}(t), t ) = H_{\text{drift}} + \sum_{i} a_i(t) H_{\text{drive}}^i